scthakuri/chp-ads-block-detector/readme.md

 **A:** Yes, it is.
 It will compatible with most of the plugin that exists on WordPress repository.

 **Q:** I FOUND INCOMPATIBILITY, WHAT WILL I DO?
-**A:** Please create a forum in [https://codehelppro.com/community/ads-blocker-plugin/](https://codehelppro.com/community/ads-blocker-plugin/) or WordPress support inside the CHP Ads Block Detector section.
+**A:** Please create a forum in [https://chpadblock.com/support/](https://chpadblock.com/support/) or WordPress support inside the CHP Ads Block Detector section.
 We will contact you as soon as possible.

 **Q:** CAN I IMPLEMENT CUSTOM MODAL?
 **A:** Yes, For this you have to purchase the premium version of Ads Block Detector.
-And also [check the documentation](https://codehelppro.com/doc/chp-ads-block-detector-pro/custom-modal/).
+And also [check the documentation](https://chpadblock.com/docs/custom-modal/).

 **CHANGELOG**

+***3.6.1***
+*  ☞ Multiple Ads server added
+*  ☞ Supported to wordpress 6.0 Version

 ***3.6***
 *  ☞ Class Ads Request Issue Fixed